Last updated on March 6, 2026

 Gladiator (2000)

-Meanwhile, we’re seeing the aesthetic and core design values of the game shift ever so slightly.
-No, these cards aren’t canon or legal in Standard.
-But they are legal in tournaments and in Commander.
-They already warp the fantasy feeling of the game.
+We see the aesthetic and core design values of the game shift ever so slightly.
+They are legal in tournaments and in Commander.
+They warp the fantasy feeling of the game.

 Do MTG Universes Beyond Products Release on MTG Arena?